sinemalinca/AI-Product-Strategy/04-the-contract/golden-dataset.md

 ## Confidence UX Design

-**Approach:** tiered confidence

-**High confidence (>90%):**
+**Approach:** Tiered confidence with visible uncertainty signals and a seller review trigger for low-confidence recommendations.

-Show the setup as **Recommended** with a short explanation, expected outcome, and a clear primary action like **Approve and Create Campaign**.
+**Confident (>90%):** Show the setup as **Recommended** with a short explanation, expected outcome, and a clear primary action like **Approve and Create Campaign**.
+Keep the tone direct and confident, but still allow the seller to edit CPC, budget, and duration before launch.

-**Medium confidence (70–90%):**
-Show the setup as **Suggested**.
-Explain the trade-offs and encourage the seller to review CPC, budget, and duration before approval.
+**Uncertain (50–90%):** Show the setup as **Suggested** instead of **Recommended**.
+Use softer language, explain the trade-offs, and encourage the seller to review CPC, budget, and duration before approval.

-**Low confidence (<70%):**
-Do not frame the setup as a strong recommendation.
-Show a message like **This setup is less certain based on current signals** and ask the seller to review or adjust the campaign manually before launch.
+**Not confident (<50%):** Do not present the setup as a strong recommendation.
+Show a message like **“This setup is less certain based on current signals”** and require the seller to review or adjust the campaign manually before launch.

 **User control surface:**
 The seller can review the recommended product, edit CPC, budget, and duration, and decide whether to approve or change the setup before campaign creation.
+Low-confidence recommendations should show the main uncertainty drivers, such as stock risk, weak conversion support, or unstable recent demand.
+Seller corrections should be captured as feedback for future evaluation and model improvement.

+- Users see AI reasoning / drivers
+- Users correct and override outputs
+- Corrections feed back into the model / dataset
+- Users adjust the confidence threshold *(not yet)*

 ## Reliability Contract